-Property, plant and equipment is stated at cost, excluding the costs of day to day servicing, less accumulated depreciation and accumulated impairment in value.
+Property, plant and equipment except for lands are stated at cost, excluding the costs of dayto-day servicing, less accumulated depreciation and accumulated impairment in value.
 Such cost includes the cost of replacing part of the property, plant and equipment when that cost is incurred, if the recognition criteria are met.
 When significant parts of property, plant and equipment are required to be replaced at intervals, the Group recognises such parts as individual assets with specific useful lives and depreciates them accordingly.